kevingbrady/PTPTiming/cpp/README.md

 ```
 cmake ..
+make
 ```

 ## Run PTPMonitor

-Once the executable is build it should appear in the build folder as "ptp_monitor" To run the monitor you can simple run
+Once the executable is built it should appear in the build folder as "ptp_monitor" To run the monitor you can simple run

 ```